 - State: New York

-- Primary courts: Bronx County Supreme Court (felonies, major civil); Bronx Criminal Court (misdemeanors); Bronx Civil Court; Bronx Family Court
+- Primary courts: Bronx County Supreme Court (felonies, major civil, matrimonial); Bronx Criminal Court (misdemeanors, violations); Bronx Civil Court (landlord-tenant, small claims); Bronx Family Court

 Population estimates from the U.S. Census Bureau.